mohitpai/journey-optimizer.en/help/using/reports/alerts.md

 * there has not been any error on that custom action (or errors below the 1% threshold),

-* Or, a profile reached that custom action.
+* Or, no profile has reached that custom action.

 The I/O event subscription name corresponding to the custom action alert is **Journey Custom Action Failure**.